Zondax/polkadot-p2p-testings/README.md

-# Polkadot network conformance testing
+# Polkadot P2P testing proof-of-concept

-This is a proof of concept for a testing the different Polkadot implementations.
-The program takes advantage of the
+This is a proof of concept take advantage of the already standard way of communicating with nodes : P2P mesages.
+Using libp2p we could feed a node with blocks, transactions, or even send incorrect transactions and verify their behaviors accross all the implementations.
+This doesn't require modifying the node in anyway and allow a good granularity of tests.
+Our PoC, just connect to a polkadot node and tests its ping interfaces (which is part of the spec).

 ## Notes